eshaz/wasm-audio-decoders/src/mpg123-decoder/README.md

       leftAudio, // Float32Array of PCM samples for the left channel rightAudio // Float32Array of PCM samples for the right channel ],
-    samplesDecoded: 1234, // number of PCM samples that were decoded
+    samplesDecoded: 1234, // number of PCM samples that were decoded per channel
     sampleRate: 44100 // sample rate of the decoded PCM }
 ```